MathFactLab DIY Video-Based Professional Development Guide

 - Graduate Levels

 MathFactLab has been built on the premise that teachers understand their students' needs better than algorithms.
-With that in mind, MathFactLab provides multiple options for adjusting student settings to better meet those needs.
+With that in mind, MathFactLab provides multiple ways for teachers to adjust student settings to better meet their needs.

 Our differentiation tutorial video covers the following topics: